mountain-valley/boids/README.md

 This repository is a fork of the Boids project located here: https://github.com/roholazandie/boids

 The change to the code was removal of P5 as the graphic rendering engine and replaced with PySimpleGUI and PySimpleGUIWeb.
 With the addition of the GUI came a slider that enables you to adjust, in real time, the number of birds.
+Then came manipulation of more internal variables.
+Who knows what other fun **you** can add!

 ## GUI Platforms - Desktop and Browser